atellmer/dark/packages/platform-native/README.md

 ## Additional components

-Dark includes additional components of type View, Text, TouchableOpacity, Modal so that you can write an application in a almost similar to React Native style.
+Dark includes additional components of type `View`, `Text`, `TouchableOpacity`, `Modal` so that you can write an application in a almost similar to React Native style.

 ```tsx
 import { h, createComponent } from '@dark-engine/core';